-The Netherlands has a VERY low crime, apart from bike thieves.
+The Netherlands has VERY low crime, apart from bike thieves.
 Bikes getting stolen happens over here to everyone, so get a bad looking bike.
 I had 5 bikes in 2 years.
-A common thing is to get a front wheel stolen (so always lock a front wheel), or a seat (you’ll notice some people bringing their bike seats into the office).
+A common thing is to get a front-wheel stolen (so always lock a front wheel), or a seat (you’ll notice some people bringing their bike seats into the office).

 7. Schiphol Airport is Amazing.